SRIHARSHA018/SChatDb/README.md

 - Schat is the chat application built in QT6.
 QT makes life simple with Graphical User Interfaces and other operations performed by Signals and Slots features.

 - Qt also porvides networking like TCP/UDP protocals, Managing databases and many other.
+- This also lets the application which can be in any laguage.
+For example This application is implemented using C++ and Java.
 - This Application uses the [Postegresql 9.6](https://www.postgresql.org/about/news/postgresql-96-released-1703/) as server.
 This provides flexible communication cross plaform devices.

 - Postegresql also provides notification system.
 It automatically notify the clients.